|

 said.
 "No one should be alone going through treatment,

+and through cancer and breast cancer."
 The 2018 CIBC Run for the Cure takes

 place on Sept.
 30 at Cambrian College, with registration